PatriciaDaher/Spotify/README.md

 *******************************************

 ## Ethical Considerations

-Our project raises several ethical considerations related to data usage:

 1. **Data Privacy**: We have been careful to  use publicly available anonymized Spotify consumer data that will not compromise the listener's privacy, ensuring no sensitive user information was exposed.